prebid/user-sync/README.md

 # Prebid User Sync utilities

-`npm run build` generates two HTML files, `dist/load_cookie.html` and `dist/load-cookie-with-consent.html`, which can be used to initiate "collaborative syncing" as documented [here](https://docs.prebid.org/prebid-server/developers/pbs-cookie-sync.html#manually-initiating-a-sync).
+`npm run build` generates two HTML files, `dist/load_cookie.html` and `dist/load-cookie-with-consent.html`, which can be used to initiate the bidder cookie sync with Prebid Server as documented [here](https://docs.prebid.org/prebid-server/developers/pbs-cookie-sync.html#manually-initiating-a-sync).

 The two versions are identical except in how they interface with AMP to retrieve consent data:

  - `load-cookie.html` will attempt to poll AMP for consent data only when `source` is set to `"amp"`, and does not require consent data to run syncs (`defaultGdprScope` defaults to `0`);
  - `load-cookie-with-consent` will always attempt to poll AMP, and does not run syncs unless it can retrieve consent data (`defaultGdprScope` defaults to `1`).

+Note: these files were formerly housed within the [Prebid Universal Creative repository](https://github.com/prebid/prebid-universal-creative).
+Now publishers and managed services will want to periodically= source these files from this repo to update their CDN.

 ## Query string parameters